-CBD can and will help with reducing the impact of learned fears, whether you are suffering from phobias, PTSD or other life-changing traumatic experiences.
+CBD can help reduce the impact of learned fears, whether you are suffering from phobias, PTSD or other life-changing traumatic experiences.

 CBD makes public speaking a walk in the park

-There are many dimensions to anxiety disorders (and their management) and the fear of public speaking is one of the most common ones.
+There are many varieties of anxiety disorders (and many dimensions to their management) but the fear of public speaking is one of the most common ones.

 You’ve probably been there yourself:

-The limelight hits your face like a beacon of hopelessness and you suddenly feel there is a knot in your stomach.
+The spotlight hits your face like a beacon of hopelessness and you suddenly feel a knot in your stomach.
 It doesn’t take long before you completely lose your grip with reality.

-I’ve experienced this myself on many occasions and I am not joking when I say it can have detrimental effects to your future public performance.
-In fact, I am confident that this causes social anxiety afterwards.
+I’ve experienced this myself on many occasions and I am not joking when I say that it can have detrimental effects on future public performances.
+In fact, I am confident that it can cause social anxiety afterwards.

-In moments like these, CBD is a life saver, as it relieves all symptoms of GAD (Generalized Anxiety Disorder), one of which is the fear of speaking in front of people.
+In moments like these, CBD could be a lifesaver, as it can relieve the symptoms of Generalized Anxiety Disorder (GAD) and of specific phobias, one of which is the fear of speaking in front of people.